Joshua Abraham Norton, b. 4 February 1818

 In circumcision records, the name of the circumcised boy is presented as a Hebrew name for the son, followed by a Hebrew name for the father — in this case, "Judah b[en] Moses."

-Although Hazel Dakers has been able to verify that “Moses” is a Hebrew name for Joshua’s father, John, we’ve not yet been able to confirm that “Judah” is a Hebrew name for Joshua.
+Although Hazel Dakers has been able to verify that “Moses” is a Hebrew name for the English name, John, of Joshua’s father, we’ve not yet been able to determine whether “Judah” is a Hebrew name for the English name Joshua.

 This will be one of the next frontiers of our research.